as-op/aglio/README.md

 => 'Hello, Daniel!'
 ```

-You are free to use whatever template system (Jade, EJS, Nunjucks, etc) and any supporting libraries (e.g. for CSS) you like.
+You are free to use whatever template system (Pug, EJS, Nunjucks, etc) and any supporting libraries (e.g. for CSS) you like.

 License
 =======